Data-X01/PsychLing-101/README.md

 ### 3.1.
 Organise raw data

+1. Inside the PsychLing-101 folder you just cloned, create the new experiment folder using the format `authorYEAR_title` (e.g., `smith2000_priming`).
+This is where all your dataset files will reside.
-1. Inside the main folder, create a subfolder named `original_data/`.
+2. Inside the main folder, create a subfolder named `original_data/`.
-2. Place **all raw files** into `original_data/`.
+3. Place **all raw files** into `original_data/`.
 If your data are in a proprietary format, export them to one of the open formats before committing.

 ```
 <authorYEAR_title>/